finale-lua/lua-scripts/docs/rgp-lua.md

 - Preloads `socket.lua`.
 - References ("requires") them together in the `socket` namespace.

 If you have only requested debugging, no further action is taken.
 If you have specified `finaleplugin.LoadLuaSocket = true` in your `plugindef` function, then _RGP Lua_ takes the following additional actions.
+(Your script must be running as trusted code.)

 - Preloads `mime.core` but does not include it in any namespace.
 You can access it with